kentanness/open-data-docs/docs/kyfromabove/README.md

 <b><u>TileGrid: </u></b> <code>TileGrid/</code> - Geopackages that contain the name, file extents, phase and other information for each COG.

+### Oblique Imagery Flight Information Data

+Flight information data folders can be found at the root level within each oblique imagery project phase folder.

+<b><u>FlightInformationData_FGDB: </u></b> <code>FlightInformationData_FGDB/</code> -  File-geodatabases that contain Image Frame Boundary, Centroids, Frames, and Exterior Orientation data files for each Phase 3 flight season.
+These files are necessary for building an oriented imagery catalog, layer or dataset.

+<b><u>FlightInformationData_GPKG: </u></b> <code>FlightInformationData_GPKG/</code> -  Geopackages that contain Image Frame Boundary, Centroids, Frames, and Exterior Orientation data files for each Phase 3 flight season.
+These files are necessary for building an oriented imagery catalog, layer or dataset.

 ## Elevation Folder Structure

 The KyFromAbove elevation data resources are organized in folders based on data type > project phase.
 The year each tile was acquired can be found in the tile grid for that phase.